NateEag/audio-engine/readme.md

 claim is incredibly low-latency, like down to two-sample buffers low-latency.
 That code should be OSS.

+Note that if a patched or modified Linux kernel proves to be good enough for the job, the [Nix package manager](https://nixos.org/) might be a great piece of plumbing for ensuring reproducible builds.
+Someone has done some work in this direction with the [musnix](https://github.com/musnix/musnix) project, which makes the RT_PREEMPT patches available in a Nix-based system (among other things).

 ### Port Interactive DSP Patch To Chosen OS